flightcontrolhq/superjson/README.md

 ## Usage

-The simplest way of using `superjson` is with its `stringify` and `parse` functions.
-If you know how to use `JSON.stringify` in JavaScript, you already know Superjson!
+The easiest way to use `superjson` are its `stringify` and `parse` functions.
+If you know how to use `JSON.stringify`, you already know Superjson!

 Simply stringify any expression you’d like: